haskellguide/module-syntax/README.md

 Welcome to the lecture series “Haskell for Readers”.
 This workshop is uniquely tailored to those who need to *read*, rather than *write* Haskell code: auditors, scientists, managers, testers etc.

-### Status {.unnumbered}

-This document is work in progress (but whatever chapters and sections are there ought to be … usable).

 ### Scope {.unnumbered}

 This goal implies a higher focus on syntax (because you can *write* programs ignoring most syntactic gadgets available to you, but if you read code, you have to deal with them), types and type signatures (because they are the key to understanding Haskell code) and abstraction patterns (because it is key to understanding well-written code, and Haskell excels at abstraction).